Skip to content

 makeHumansTxt

-A script to generate a humans.txt file listing all contributors to a Git project, ordered by the number of commits they've made.
+A script to generate a humans.txt file listing all contributors to a Git project, with multiple ways to measure contributions.

 Overview

-This script analyzes the Git commit history to identify all contributors and generates a humans.txt file - a standard way to credit the people behind a website or project.
-Contributors are listed in order of their contribution volume (by commit count).
+This script analyzes a Git repository to identify all contributors and generates a humans.txt file - a standard way to credit the people behind a website or project.
+Contributors can be ranked by different metrics: commit count, total lines added/changed, or lines currently remaining in the codebase.

 Usage